sabre-io/Baikal/INSTALL.md

 - an hosted webserver running apache 2 and PHP 5.3.0

 - PHP 5.3.0 or newer with the following extensions:
 	- PDO and SQLite3
+        - DOM (php-xml)
 	Some extensions can be optionally compiled into PHP.
 A list of loaded extensions can be checked using the phpinfo() function.

 - 30 MB of disk space